webxdc/webxdc_docs/src/shared_state/crdts.md

 in which user actions are translated into operations on the shared state, with remote changes propagating back to the UI.

-The previous section of this chapter described [conflicts in federated systems](conflicts.html#complications-in-federation).
+A well-designed CRDTs will handle all aspects of ordering messages, including the internal implementation of a logical clock, the detection of concurrency, and the resolution of overlapping changes.
-A properly designed CRDTs will not only eliminate those small-scale race conditions, but will also enable peers to queue updates while entirely offline, and to merge their local state with others' when they are once again able to communicate.
+This enables peers to queue updates while entirely offline, and to merge their local state with others' when they are once again able to communicate.
 While this behaviour can be very helpful for application developers, it may not free you entirely from having to think about network conditions.